Diabetic Foot Screening

 Diabetic foot wounds are one of the highest contributors to non-traumatic lower-limb amputations.
 For a diabetic, an infection in the foot may go unnoticed, which can lead to serious consequences with amputation of the foot being a reality from an undiagnosed or treated injury.

-A diabetic foot could be due from either of these two conditions stemming from diabetes:
+A diabetic foot could be due to either of these two conditions stemming from diabetes:

-• Peripheral arterial disease (PAD).
+- Peripheral arterial disease (PAD).
 PAD limits the flow of blood to the extremities, including the feet and lower limbs.
 A small wound that would typically heal quickly in a healthy person will take longer due to limited blood flow and poor circulation.
-In the time it takes to heal, that wound is vulnerable to other infection.
+In the time it takes to heal, that wound is vulnerable to other infections.

 Both peripheral arterial disease and sensory neuropathy can turn small foot abnormalities into difficult health issues for diabetics, which makes diabetic podiatry treatment crucial for anyone with diabetes.
 Read more about foot care for people with diabetes.